Tulsene/LazyWhale/README.md

 ### API Keys Configuration

-Create keys.txt and follow the scheme in `keySkeletton.txt`
+Create keys.txt and follow the scheme in `keySkeletton.txt`.
+Slack is not mandatory for normal use, is it for testing.

 ### Strategy parameters